rustfoundation/foundation.rust-lang.org/news/2022-04-11-member-spotlight-tangram.md

 The world would be a darker place without <u>Clippy</u>.
 That, and the fact that I don’t lose a day of engineering to dependency wrangling anymore thanks to <u>crates.io</u>.

 To learn more about the Rust Foundation, check out our [website](https://foundation.rust-lang.org/), [learn about becoming a member](https://foundation.rust-lang.org/info/become-a-member/) and follow us on [Twitter](https://twitter.com/rust_foundation) and [LinkedIn](https://www.linkedin.com/company/rust-foundation/) to stay up to date.
+The Foundation is also rewarding community grants to qualified applicants.
+Learn more about the [Community Grants Program](https://foundation.rust-lang.org/grants/) if you are interested.